STXRSHIVA/REDBUS-CLONE/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd ared-bus-clone`
+2. Navigate to the project directory: `cd redbus-clone`
 3. Open `index.html` in your preferred browser.

 ## Usage

-Once the project is set up locally, you can explore the Ared Bus clone to see how it replicates the original website's functionalities.
+Once the project is set up locally, you can explore the redBus clone to see how it replicates the original website's functionalities.
 You can navigate through different pages, search for bus routes, book tickets, etc.

 ## Contributing